Was the Death of Meriwether Lewis a Murder or Suicide?

 Either way, the result was the same.
 Famed explorer Meriwether Lewis died before sunrise.

 Almost immediately, everyone believed the death of Meriwether Lewis to be a suicide.
 His “deranged” behavior and unhappiness with his current life pointed that way.
 Even his fellow explorer William Clark said that “I fear the weight of his mind has overcome him.”

 Doubts About Meriwether’s Death

 But soon after, there were doubts.
 Knowing the reputation of the Natchez Trace, some believed he could have been the victim of a robbery.
 He was known to have left on his travels with $120 (a huge sum at the time), but that money was never found on him or among his possessions.
 Could Mrs. Grinder have killed him and taken the money?
 Or had he taken a late night stroll outside the inn and been overcome by thieves?

 Others plainly stated that it was not in his character to commit suicide.

-Yet more reasons for doubting the suicide theory were the wildly differing statements of Mrs. Grinder each time she was called to testify to the events of the night in question.
-In one version of her story she was alone when she heard the gunshots, in other versions her children were with her.
-In one version Lewis crawled outside after his injuries, but she would later state he stayed inside for the entire time.
-In one version she had awakened the servants and Lewis’s companions right after hearing the gunshots, but she would later contradict herself and say that she hadn’t awoken anyone.
+Yet more reasons for doubting the death of Meriwether Lewis were the wildly differing statements of Mrs. Grinder each time she was called to testify to the events of the night in question.
+One version of her story said she was alone when she heard the gunshots, however, in other versions her children were with her.
+She told yet another story that Lewis crawled outside after his injuries.
+She would later state he stayed inside for the entire time.
+In one tale she had awakened the servants and Lewis’s companions right after hearing the gunshots, but she would later contradict herself and say that she hadn’t awoken anyone.
 Even Lewis’s last words were different from one telling to another.

 Surprisingly, it wasn’t until 1848 that a doctor examined Lewis’s remains.
 That doctor stated that the wounds were consistent with that of murder.